petedejoy/documentation/v2/clickstream/segment-switch-guide.md

 ### Step 1

-Create a [source](/sources/overview.html) in the Astronomer UI.
+Create a [source](https://docs.astronomer.io/v2/clickstream/sources/overview.html) in the Astronomer UI.

 ![segment-switch-1](../../images/segment-switch-1.png)

 ### Step 2

-Remove your Segment snippet and replace it with our snippet or library.
+Remove your Segment snippet and replace it with our snippet, which can be found in the [analytics.js source doc](https://docs.astronomer.io/v2/clickstream/sources/analyticsjs.html).

 ![segment-switch-2](../../images/segment-switch-2.png)